ZoydSportello/dactyl-starter-kit/README.md

 - **Analytics:** The default templates use Google Tag Manager for collecting usage data and include advanced features such as tagging content by category and page type.
 - **Internationalization:** The config has places for strings files and optional template pieces for multiple language support.

-This repository (will be) published under a permissive open-source license such as MIT.
+This repository is published under a permissive open-source license such as MIT.